ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 Use sphinx-autobuild to see your changes live
 +++++++++++++++++++++++++++++++++++++++++++++
-The extension https://github.com/sphinx-doc/sphinx-autobuild allows you to see your changes live in the browser while you are editing the documentation.
+The extension `sphinx-autobuild <https://github.com/sphinx-doc/sphinx-autobuild>`_ allows you to see your changes live in the browser while you are editing the documentation.
 To use it, you must install it first:

 .. code-block:: bash

     pip install sphinx-autobuild

-Then, you can run the following command to start a local server that will automatically rebuild the documentation.
+Then, you can run the following command to start a local server that automatically rebuilds the documentation.
 You can save the command in your make file for instance

 .. code-block:: text